Popolopen: Popolopen Bridge

-As noted above a new footbridge (built 2002) has been constructed across the Popolopen Creek's just downstream from this bridge.
+A footbridge was constructed across the Popolopen Creek just downstream from this bridge in 2002.

 The concept design of this bridge was proposed by Bruce Ramsay & Jim Hume of Cleveland Bridge Pty.
 Ltd. of the U.K., Cleveland Bridge were also responsible for its construction.

 The footbridge was designed as a suspended rope truss, which results in a very stiff bridge due to its diagonal braces.

 Another special feature is the fiber composite deck in lieu of a traditional timber deck for this type of structure.

 The fiber composite deck adds lightness, long term durability and reduced maintenance requirements.
 The bridge is of similar design to the Wheeling Suspension Bridge in West Virginia.

 Industry

 Iron mining and smelting once took place along the upper reaches of Popolopen Creek.
 The Forest of Dean Mine produced iron ore from the Revolutionary era into the twentieth century, and operated a narrow gauge railroad along the creek as far as the eastern slopes of Popolopen Torne.
 The mine site has been submerged by Stilwell Lake.
 Queensboro Furnace, located just above the outlet of Queensboro Brook into the creek, smelted iron during the late eighteenth century.
 The remains of the furnace have been preserved, as part of the grounds of the West Point Military Reservation.